machinetech/chip8/README.md

 ## Running games

-A few game are included in the roms folder.
+A few games are included in the roms folder.
 Many more are available on the internet.

 ```
 cargo run roms/brix.ch8